postgrespro/pg_probackup/Documentation.md

     --recovery-target=immediate|latest
 Defines when to stop the recovery:
-The `immediate` value stops the recovery after reaching the consistent state of the specified backup, or the latest available backup if the `-i/--backup_id` option is omitted.
+- `immediate` value stops the recovery after reaching the consistent state of the specified backup, or the latest available backup if the `-i/--backup_id` option is omitted.
-The `latest` value continues the recovery until all WAL segments available in the archive are applied.
+- `latest` value continues the recovery until all WAL segments available in the archive are applied.

     --recovery-target-timeline=timeline
 Specifies a particular timeline to which recovery will proceed.
 By default, the timeline of the specified backup is used.